Milan Design Week 2025

 To make your rental commitments more flexible, we recommend over-letting and subletting.

-Some companies choose to take on more space than they need from the outset and sublet the excess.
+Some companies choose to take on larger surface areas than they need from the outset, and sublet the surplus.

 There are several reasons for this:

-- While subletting can represent a financial risk, this remains limited in areas with low vacancy rates (Paris Centre, Paris QCA, etc.).
+- While subletting can represent a financial risk, this is limited in areas with low vacancy rates (Paris Centre, Paris QCA, etc.).

-- This option allows you to absorb your growth over time by limiting the rental charge to the surface area you need.
+- This option enables you to absorb your growth over time by limiting the rental charge to the surface area you need.

-- In demand, competitive rental sectors, taking on a large surface area can help your candidacy and, in particular, prevent landlords from subdividing their buildings.
+- In in-demand and competitive rental sectors, taking on large surface areas can help your bid, and prevent the landlord from dividing up the building.

 - If you opt for an entire building, which you can dispose of independently, you'll gain in ease of management.
-You'll also be able to create synergies that will boost your internal innovation by welcoming like-minded companies onto your premises, as in the case of corporate working.
+You'll also be able to create synergies that will boost your internal innovation by welcoming like-minded companies onto your premises, as in the case of corpoworking.

 For every context, the right solution